iochia02/CAOS_project/README.md

 At this point, we can try to run the demo application (`Demo` folder).
 Compile the code with the NXP toolchain by typing `make` and then `make qemu_start` to launch the application.
 Try to type something and press enter to experience the LPUART receive functionality!

 **Remember to put the correct directory for your FreeRTOS folder in the Makefile.**

+## Copyright
+This project is distributed under the CC-BY_NC 4.0 - copyright (c) 2025 Braidotti Sara, Iorio Chiara, Pani Matteo.

+You can view additional details on [this page](https://creativecommons.org/licenses/by-nc/4.0/).